 Each child is informally assessed by the class teacher when entering key stage 2 and a colour is allocated to the child dependant on their reading age.

 Children are encouraged to change these reading books and are independent in doing so.
 These books enable children to develop their phonic skills as well as comprehension abilities.
 Each band includes books from a range of reading schemes allowing children to experience a wide range of genres.

 To develop their reading skills children will participate in Guided Reading Sessions.
 These sessions provide teachers with the opportunity to teach children reading and comprehension skills.
 During these guided sessions children will learn how to analyse texts, answer questions and use non-fiction texts.
 Independent jobs during guided reading enable children to continue to develop these skills and access online books using the computers and ipads

 At the heart of our reading curriculum is developing children’s love of reading.
-Children in all year groups have a weekly visit to our well-stocked library where they are able to take a book out.
 Our library contains books from a variety of genres and caters for all interests.
 As a school we believe it is important children are independent in choosing which book they take home whatever reading ability they may be.

 Within key stage one each class has a book corner that is inviting and changed regularly to meet children’s interests.
 The book corners are stocked with books from the library and will contain books from the same author allowing children to become familiar with different authors.

 We believe in providing our children with writing opportunities that are purposeful and relevant to their interests.
 To inspire children to write teachers use a variety of techniques such as visual literacy, literature, school trips and drama.
 Children are taught English in their classrooms and their individual needs are supported.